HAL HLFT-42: Development

 The concept for the HLFT-42 was initiated in 2017, and officially unveiled at Aero India 2023 by Hindustan Aeronautics Limited (HAL).
 As of 14 February 2023, HAL reported that the HLFT-42 development project had reached an advanced stage of development and was expected to progress to the final design stage within the next four to five years.
 Its primary role is to replace the Indian Air Force's current BAE Hawk jet trainers and serve as the trainer for future fighter jets, including the HAL Tejas Mk2 and HAL AMCA.
 Additionally, it will be capable of performing combat missions.

-In 2025, HAL revealed that it was redesigning the HLFT-42 following recommend actions from the IAF.
-HAL also plans to develop the HLFT-42 as the mothership for the HAL CATS unmmaned weapon system, replace the previously planned derivatives of HAL Tejas Mk1A and the SEPECAT Jaguar.
+In 2025, HAL revealed that it was redesigning the HLFT-42 following recommended actions from the IAF.
+HAL also plans to develop the HLFT-42 as the mothership for the HAL CATS unmanned weapon system, replace the previously planned derivatives of HAL Tejas Mk1A and the SEPECAT Jaguar.
 Reportedly HAL has not chosen an engine to power the aircraft.